Assistive Technology

 Our Focus

-The Assistive Technology Team provides instruction in the following areas:
+The Assistive Technology Team provides instruction in many areas including the following areas:

 In addition to expertise in assistive technology, our teachers have backgrounds in higher education with an emphasis in visual impairment including Teachers for the Visually Impaired (TVI), Rehabilitation, and Orientation & Mobility.